Charles Aaron: Career

 Spin, an alternative music magazine, was launched in 1985.
 Charles Aaron began as a contributor to Spin magazine around 1991 while the hip hop music genre was becoming popular with white audiences.
 In one article, he refers to himself as a "white hip hopper" and says over time he wrote many articles for the magazine in appreciation of the genre.
 He wrote his first feature about Snoop Dogg's father for the magazine in 1993.
 He joined the staff of Spin magazine in 1996.
 He moved into his music editor roles with the magazine in 1998 and 2002.
 In 2011, Aaron was promoted to editorial director.
 BuzzMedia (now SpinMedia) took over the magazine 2011 making staff cuts and changes.
-That same yearSpin transformed itself from 11 printed issues per year to a greater digital presence but with almost half the printed issues.
+That same year Spin transformed itself from 11 printed issues per year to a greater digital presence but with almost half the printed issues.
 In 2013, he became editor at large.
 Charles Aaron's last issue with Spin magazine was February 2014.

 After leaving Spin, Aaron wrote for other magazines, such as Rolling Stone and Wondering Sound.